-We take pride in understanding your needs and make sure they are met.
+Our construction leadership team ensures successful construction project delivery & manages team safety, operations & construction management.
+We take pride in understanding your needs and making sure they are met.
 We have the experience and dedication that will ensure every job, from pre-planning through to completion, is handled with expertise.

 Guy’s early career started working, as a teenager, working summers on a concrete crew and also for the Corp of Engineers while attending college.